Peyto Lake, Canada: why is it a must-see while visiting Banff National Park?

 Alternatively, you can drop off those, who are unable to take the hike, at the “buses and handicapped” parking lot (which is very close to the lookup platform), then go back to the main parking lot and meet at the top:

 Peyto Lake: Essentials

-There are no picnic tables, cafe, or place for kids to run freely.
+There are no cafe or place for kids to run freely.
 The trail is pretty narrow and ends up right at the parking lot.
-Expect long lines to the restrooms during the busy summer months.
+Long lines to the restrooms during the busy summer months.

 - Bring the very best mosquito repellent you can find for your trip to Banff and Jasper.
 Mosquitos were so bad during our visit in July!